 After you know exactly where in your business a human is used, you can see if any of those parts of your business can be handled by something or someone else instead.

 For a lot of businesses, a human touch is used during the delivery of a specific product or service.
 Many times, however, the delivery process can be automated.

 For GreenExamAcademy.com, I made the conscious decision to go digital and sell an eBook instead of a physical book because this would allow me to more easily automate the delivery of that information to my customers.

 See flowchart below:

 I use E-Junkie.com, which is just one of the several delivery and payment processor options available to digital content providers.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 Here are some others:

 - DL Guard